mcsamuelshoko/telko-moment-server/documentation/readme.md

-## Databases
+## Databases 💾

 > - we mostly wanted to have a grasp and also lie in the _'safety net'_ of a NoSql database since you could escape _'scar free'_ when you all of a sudden change a schema and also even in production as there would be lesser overhead as compared to a SQL database.
-> Besides the safety net, we also wanted to have a better understanding of the NoSql database(s) by using them in a fairly _'larger'_ app compared to our apps that we mostly develop in school due to the smaller deadlines, lazybones in teams XD and other reasons to make me convince you that the project will be small.
+> Besides the safety net, we also wanted to have a better understanding of the NoSql database(s) by using them in a fairly _'larger'_ app compared to our apps that we mostly develop in school due to the smaller deadlines, lazybones in teams 😅 and other reasons to make me convince you that the project will be small.

-## Softwares
+## Softwares 💻

 > These are the softwares that we will be using in this project.
-> Most of them will be for adding productivity and others for improving _quality of life_ as we work on the project.
+> Most of them will be for adding productivity and others for improving _quality of life_ as we work on the project, although the plugins are not compulsory just in case you have an alternative in mind.

 > The list is as follows :
  1. VisualStudio-Code